pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `/*`, then the job will process three datums (potentially in parallel):
 `/foo-1`, `/foo-2`, and `/bar`.
 Both the `bar-1` and `bar-2` files within the directory `bar` would be grouped together and always processed by the same worker.

+## Multiple Inputs

+It's important to note that if a pipeline takes multiple atom inputs (via cross or union) then the pipeline will not get triggered until all of the atom inputs have at least one commit on the branch.

 ## PPS Mounts and File Access

 ### Mount Paths